 KeyGo can also be used on Great Western Railway services between Redhill and Dorking Deepdene and between Warblington and Brighton.

-It is not possible to start or end your keyGo journey from Dorking Deepdene as there are no validators at this station.
+It is not possible to start or end your KeyGo journey from Dorking Deepdene as there are no card readers at this station.

 - you have used the train that day

 - you have made any journeys within one or more keyGo bus zones

 - you have made single or multiple bus journeys